-Railroad employees with RRB online accounts can get estimates of their future annuities by visiting the

-Benefit Online Services section of the RRB's website (www.rrb.gov).
+Railroad employees with RRB online accounts can get estimates of their future annuities by visiting the Benefit Online Services section of RRB.gov.
 Instructions for establishing an online account are available by clicking on the link for requesting a Password Request Code (PRC) in that same section.

-Persons applying for railroad retirement benefits are required to enroll in either the Direct Deposit Program, which electronically transfers payments into an individual's checking or savings account, or the U.S. Department of the Treasury's Direct Express program, which electronically transfers Federal payments to an individual's Direct Express-issued Debit MasterCard[®].
+Persons applying for railroad retirement benefits are required to enroll in either the Direct Deposit Program, which electronically transfers payments into an individual's checking or savings account, or the U.S. Department of the Treasury's Direct Express program, which electronically transfers Federal payments to an individual's Direct Express-issued Debit MasterCard®.
 Enrollment waivers are available only under very limited conditions.

 Applicants for railroad retirement and survivor benefits can check with an RRB field office as to when they can expect their first payment.
-Customer service standards and progress reports are available in field offices and online at www.rrb.gov.
+Customer service standards and progress reports are available at RRB.gov and in all RRB field offices.

-To expedite filing, applicants should contact an RRB field office for a pre-retirement consultation.
-Certain documents are required when filing a railroad retirement annuity application, such as:
+To expedite filing, applicants may schedule an appointment for individual pre-retirement counseling, which is provided at any RRB field office or over the phone.
+Certain documents are required when filing a railroad retirement annuity application, including: